Carnegie Mellon University: Athletics

 The Carnegie Mellon Tartans were a founding member of the University Athletic Association of NCAA Division III.
 Prior to World War II, Carnegie Mellon (as Carnegie Tech) played with what are now classified as NCAA Division I teams.
 In 1936, the Carnegie Tech riflery team won the national intercollegiate championship.
 The Carnegie Tech men's basketball team was a member of the Eastern Intercollegiate Conference throughout the conference's existence from 1932 to 1939 and won the conference championship in 1936, defeating Pittsburgh in a conference championship playoff game.

-Currently, varsity teams are fielded in basketball, track, cross country, football, golf, soccer, swimming and diving, volleyball, tennis, hockey, and rowing.
+Varsity teams are fielded in basketball, track, cross country, football, golf, soccer, swimming and diving, volleyball, tennis, and softball.
 In addition, club teams exist in ultimate frisbee, rowing, rugby, lacrosse, hockey, baseball, softball, skiing & snowboarding, soccer, volleyball, water polo, and cycling.
 Carnegie Mellon Athletics runs a comprehensive and popular intramural system, maintains facilities (primarily Skibo Gymnasium, Cohon University Center, Gesling Stadium, and the future Highmark Center for Health, Wellness and Athletics), and offers courses to students in fitness and sports.
 Carnegie Mellon's primary athletic rivals are fellow UAA schools Case Western Reserve University and Washington University in St. Louis; the Tartans had an especially intense rivalry with the latter's football team from the 2000s to 2017.

 Football

 On November 28, 1926, the 6–2 Carnegie Technical Institute football team shut out the undefeated Notre Dame Fighting Irish 19–0 at Forbes Field.
 Knute Rockne, the coach of the Irish at the time, was so confident that the Irish would defeat "tiny Carnegie Tech" that he decided to skip the game and travel to Chicago to watch the Army-Navy football game for scouting purposes.
 It was only later that he found out by telegram that the Irish had suffered their first loss of the season.
 ESPN compared the upset to the Appalachian State victory over the University of Michigan in 2007.
 The game was ranked the fourth-greatest upset in college football history by ESPN.

-Since 2014, the Tartans play in the Presidents' Athletic Conference at the NCAA Division III level.
-The head coach of the football team is Ryan Larsen, who is currently the defending Presidents’ Athletic Conference coach of the year.
-Prior to losing in the Sweet 16 of this year’s D3 playoffs, the Tartans held a 17 game win streak which was, at the time, the longest win streak across all NCAA divisions in football.
+Since 2025, the Tartans play in the Centennial Conference at the NCAA Division III level.
+The head coach of the football team is Ryan Larsen, who was the Presidents' Athletic Conference coach of the year in 2022.
+Prior to losing in the Sweet 16 of the 2022 D3 playoffs, the Tartans held a 17-game win streak which was, at the time, the longest win streak across all NCAA divisions in football.